depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

 <br />

 # 3 ResNets
   **Motivation**: The introduction of Residual Networks (ResNets) made it possible to train very deep networks.
 In this section, we study residual architectures and their properties.
-We then look into how ResNets approximates ODEs and how this interpretation can motivate neural net architectures and new training approaches.
+We then look into how ResNets approximate ODEs and how this interpretation can motivate neural net architectures and new training approaches.
 This is important in order to understand the basic models underlying Neural ODEs and gain some insights into their connection to numerical solutions of ODEs.

   **Topics**:

   1. ResNets.
   2. ResNets and ODEs.

   **Notes**: In this [class](/assets/nodes_notes/week3.pdf), we defined and briefly discussed residual network architecture.
-We then looked at a stability notion for ResNets, derived from the connection with ODEs discretisation, and to a simple way to make such architectures reversible.
+We then looked at a stability notion for ResNets, derived from the connection with discretisation of ODEs, and to a simple way to make such architectures reversible.

   **Required Reading**: